 With the right mix, you can control portfolio volatility to a certain extent.
 You also have some control over the level of returns.
 Higher-risk investments generally offer higher returns; lower risk equals lower returns.

 "There are ways to invest so that you are not going to suffer the large loss when we have another 2008 scenario," says Certified Financial Planner professional Matthew Tuttle, CEO of Tuttle Tactical Management in Riverside, Connecticut.

 All stocks are not equally risky and all bonds are not equally safe.

 Planning should reduce risk: Part II

-Buying and selling of investments is inevitable.
+Buying and selling investments is just an ordinary part of being an investor.
 Whether you regularly rebalance or employ a tactical shift in your asset allocation, having a system in place to tell you when to buy and sell will keep you from panicking and bailing out at the wrong moment.